List of Important Days and Years: Updated List for 2024-25

 Noble Prize

-Most people agree that the Nobel Prize is the most important international honour in existence.
-The dynamite inventor, Alfred Bernard Nobel, instituted it, and it is given on December 10th, the anniversary of Nobel’s death.
+Most people agree that the Nobel Prize is the most important international honour in today’s world.
+The dynamite inventor, Alfred Bernard Nobel introduced this award and it was given on December 10th every year, the anniversary of Nobel’s death.

-Every year, the Nobel Prize is a prestigious worldwide honour given to a person who has made significant contributions to the disciplines of physics, chemistry, medicine, peace, literature, and economics.
+Every year, the Nobel Prize is given to a person who has made significant contributions to the disciplines of physics, chemistry, medicine, peace, literature, and economics.

 Numerous accomplished Indians have won Nobel Prizes in a variety of disciplines.